khoaguin/programming/rust/rust-book/chap20-multithreaded-web-server/README.md

     - `GET` is the method, e.g. `PUT`, `POST`... `/` is the request URI, and `HTTP/1.1` is the version.
 - After the request line, the remaining lines starting from `Host: 127.0.0.1:7878` onward are headers. `GET` requests have no body.

+- Try making a request from a different browser or asking for a different address, such as `127.0.0.1:7878/test`, to see how the request data changes.

 #### HTTP Response
 HTTP Responses have the following format: